 While some lacerations can be minor and the patient can avoid stitches, some lacerations require immediate medical attention, stitches, or even microsurgery to repair important structures in your hand that were damaged.

 If you have experienced a laceration on your hand, it is often accompanied by sharp pain and bleeding.
-It is imperative that you have hand lacerations treated by a professional to ensure that muscles, nerves, and tendons were not damaged.
+It is imperative that you have hand lacerations treated by a professional to find out where or not muscles, nerves, and tendons were damaged.